 The throughline here is simple: your job is not to make your case sound impressive.
 It is to make your income, tax position, and records easy to verify when you file and if questions come up later.

-"CEO" is useful only if you treat it as disciplined financial management.
+The "CEO" label only helps if you use it as a reminder to manage the basics with discipline.
 That means knowing whether you need to register for Self Assessment, whether an old account needs reactivation, and whether you still have the records HMRC expects you to keep, such as bank statements or receipts.
 It also means understanding the tradeoffs in your setup.
-The business structure you choose affects tax and legal responsibility, and if you operate as a sole trader you are personally responsible for business debts, which HMRC describes as unlimited liability.
+The business structure you choose affects tax, control, and what happens to business debts.
+If you operate as a sole trader, your business is owned and run by one person.

 | Standard filing approach | Filing-ready approach |